AndrewRachuig/AndrewRachuig/README.md

+## Hi I'm Andrew

-## Studying Data Science at Codeup
+####I'm currently studying Data Science with Codeup

-- Currently learning Python, SQL, Tableau, Spark
+- with a focus on Python, SQL, Tableau, Spark

 <!--
 **AndrewRachuig/AndrewRachuig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.